kadribicer/ShopConsoleApp_WebApi/README.md

 ```

 The net amount to be paid is calculated according to the discount rates given in the scenario and the users.

+#

+<h3>Other Information</h3>

+- The given scenario was developed not only as a console application but also as a web application.
+- You can access the web application from the link here.
+[API Endpoint](https://github.com/kadribicer/ShopWebApp_WebApi).